-There was a high inflationary environment throughout 2022.
+There was a high inflationary environment over the last number of years, which showed signs of moderation towards the end of 2023.
 The Company continually monitors and reviews the potential effect of inflation on the value of its insurance liabilities and pricing of risks.
-The Company has considered the effects of inflation in pricing risks, including in 2022.
-The Company's insurance liabilities include the effects of inflation as well as other societal and economic factors.
+The Company's valuation of insurance liabilities contemplates the effects of inflation as well as other societal and economic impacts.
+To date, inflation has been in line with our expectations.
 The Company has carefully considered the impact of the current inflationary environment on its business plan and has reviewed the inflation assumptions for all classes.
-The key assumptions impacting the loss ratios are the excess inflation, the proportion of the exposure inflation assumed to be captured within pricing, and how long the higher inflationary environment lasts.
+The key assumptions impacting the loss ratios are the quantum of excess inflation, the proportion of the exposure inflation assumed to be captured within pricing, and how long the higher inflationary environment lasts.